Shadow Link data will be exchanged if you encounter other players who also have StreetPass

 - Bloodstained: Ritual of the Night included this feature as one of its kickstarter stretch goals, described as "asynchronous multiplayer", with the specific details of how players will be able to interact yet to be announced.

 - Some versions of The Oregon Trail (for example, the Windows 95 version) allow you to encounter the tombstones of player characters that didn't make it to Oregon.
+The cause of the "Here lies andy, peperony and chease" Memetic Mutation is that one of the most-pirated copies of the game had this line saved into it by the original uploader.

 - Dragon Ball Z: Battle of Z applies this concept to the classic Spirit Bomb.
 Sometimes after clearing a mission, the player will be prompted by Goku to share their energy; they then have one minute to tap a button and donate Ki.
 When the player uses the Spirit Bomb themselves, they receive some of the Ki donated by players from around the world.
 One can even pick a message of encouragement to send along with the Ki, such as "You can do it!" or "Here's my energy, just don't waste it!"